digitalbricklayer/digitalbricklayer.github.io/_posts/2018-01-10-one-hour-per-day.md

 ---
+layout: post
 title: "Tips for Working on a Pet Project"
+description: "A few tips for working on your pet software project."
+date: 2018-01-10 13:28:00 +0000
+categories: productivity
 ---
 I work on a pet project for one hour per work day.
 I stop whatever I'm doing at approximately 5 pm and finish when I need to catch the 6:07 pm bus back home.